- Founded in 1855

 Faculty and Academic Staff

-- Top federal funding sources: Department of Energy, National Science Foundation, Department of Health and Human Services, Department of Agriculture, U.S. Agency for International Development, Department of Education, and Department of Defense.
+- Top federal funding sources: Department of Energy, National Science Foundation, Department of Health and Human Services, Department of Agriculture, U.S. Agency for International Development, Department of Defense, and Department of Education.

 - Selected by the U.S. Department of Energy to design and operate the Facility for Rare Isotope Beams, a $730 million facility that will advance understanding of rare nuclear isotopic processes and the evolution of the cosmos.